The Good, The Bad, and The Dirty: Why You Should Be Up Front With Your Divorce Attorney

 What type of information should be shared with an attorney?

 Before meeting with your divorce attorney, it is recommended that you keep yourself organized both in mind and body to enable you carefully articulate your points and touch on the most important information which are legally useful.
 It is also recommended that you think about the information which can come back to haunt you in the event you fail to open up.

 When speaking with the attorney, the important information to volunteer include whether or not you or your spouse have been financially dishonest, have had an affair, verbal or domestic abuse, have you or your partner issued public statement on the divorce on social media?, any instances of threats or violence towards partner or children?
 And more.

-This information is important to build your case and also to help your attorney better prepare defenses in the event you have committed any of the above listed offenses or more.
+This information is important to build your case, GA Child Support Worksheet, and also to help your attorney better prepare defenses in the event you have committed any of the above listed offenses or more.

 If you are unsure as regards the extent of information to provide your divorce attorney, you can have the attorney pose questions for you to answer.

 To learn more about dealing with divorce related cases, visit https://fbalawfirm.com/.